Control your LEDs in a new way!

-- Wires that go to the infrared sensor.
+- A pre-wired infrared sensor.
 Locate the sensor where it has a line of sight to the handheld controller.

-AC / DC Option (up to 19 Volts) - Use this option with any hobby transformer, or other power supply that are 12 volts or more.
+AC / DC (up to 19 Volts) - Use this option with any hobby transformer, or other power supply that are 12 volts or more.
 This option has 2 black wires that connect to your power supply as the polarity of the input doesn't matter.
-The lights you use need to be rated for at least 12 volts.
+The lights you use need to be rated for the same voltage as your power supply, and must be at least 12 volts.

 --- Other Details on using the Remote ---

 You can run up to 30 LEDs per receiver.
 If you need to run more, get a 2nd receiver and arrange them so the remote can activate both, or locate the sensors apart from each other to control separate groups of LEDs independently.

 The black Sensor shown in the above image is the receiver of the remote signal.
 Put the sensor where you plan to trigger it with the remote.

 The remote uses an infrared signal, and works by line of sight.
 So be sure to point the remote at the sensor to trigger your lights.